A CGM for weight loss provides real-time insights into how food and other lifestyle factors affect glucose levels.

 - Potential for disordered eating

-- Device may be visible when worn on the arm
+- The device may be visible when worn on the arm

 - CGM can disrupt sleep (alarms for low glucose, rolling over on the device)